PeterWANGHK/BEV-RiskField/README.md

-# Highway Ramp Merging Interaction Fields Modeling
+# Highway Ramp Merging Interaction Fields Modeling (repo under continous updating)

-## repo under continous updating
+This interim repo contains packages for modelling of state-of-the-art Interaction Fields with Social Value Orientation based on various BEV datasets
-Modelling of state-of-the-art Interaction Fields with Social Value Orientation based on various BEV datasets (My sample exiD dataset has been archived in "C:\exiD-tools\data", so the data directory needs to be tailored for other users)
+(My sample exiD dataset has been archived in "C:\exiD-tools\data", so the data directory needs to be tailored for other users)

 ## GVF Modeling